 With the installation of your new solar hot water system, maximum electrical energy savings can be achieved with careful planning of hot water usage.
 Should you at any time feel your electricity bill is higher than expected, we suggest you check the following points:

 Is the relief valve running excessively?

-Refer to "Temperature Pressure Relief Valve Running" on page 16.
+Refer to "Temperature Pressure Relief Valve or Expansion Control Valve Running" on page 20.

 Is one outlet (especially the shower) using more hot water than you think?